Implicational propositional calculus: Satisfiability and validity

 Since A is false, A→B is true.
 So C is true.
 Thus A must be true, contradicting the fact that it is false.

-Thus there is no valuation which makes ((A→B)→C)→((C→A)→(D→A)) false.
+Thus there is no valuation that makes ((A→B)→C)→((C→A)→(D→A)) false.
 Consequently, it is a tautology.

 Adding an axiom schema

 What would happen if another axiom schema were added to those listed above?
 There are two cases: (1) it is a tautology; or (2) it is not a tautology.

 If it is a tautology, then the set of theorems remains the set of tautologies as before.
 However, in some cases it may be possible to find significantly shorter proofs for theorems.
-Nevertheless, the minimum length of proofs of theorems will remain unbounded, that is, for any natural number n there will still be theorems which cannot be proved in n or fewer steps.
+Nevertheless, the minimum length of proofs of theorems will remain unbounded, that is, for any natural number n there will still be theorems that cannot be proved in n or fewer steps.

 If the new axiom schema is not a tautology, then every formula becomes a theorem (which makes the concept of a theorem useless in this case).
 What is more, there is then an upper bound on the minimum length of a proof of every formula, because there is a common method for proving every formula.
 For example, suppose the new axiom schema were ((B→C)→C)→B. Then ((A→(A→A))→(A→A))→A is an instance (one of the new axioms) and also not a tautology.
 But [((A→(A→A))→(A→A))→A]→A is a tautology and thus a theorem due to the old axioms (using the completeness result above).
 Applying modus ponens, we get that A is a theorem of the extended system.
 Then all one has to do to prove any formula is to replace A by the desired formula throughout the proof of A. This proof will have the same number of steps as the proof of A.

 An alternative axiomatization

 The axioms listed above primarily work through the deduction metatheorem to arrive at completeness.
-Here is another axiom system which aims directly at completeness without going through the deduction metatheorem.
+Here is another axiom system that aims directly at completeness without going through the deduction metatheorem.

-First we have axiom schemas which are designed to efficiently prove the subset of tautologies which contain only one propositional variable.
+First we have axiom schemas that are designed to efficiently prove the subset of tautologies that contain only one propositional variable.